 indulgence in aimless thought or dreamy imagining; absentmindedness.“he wanted to be free to indulge his woolgathering”. . . daydreaming, reverie, dreaming, musing, abstraction, preoccupation

 Isn’t that a useful word?
 And a useful practice, too, in these days.
 I reckon a lot of creative projects get started during woolgathering projects.
 The Brooklyn Bridge probably got started this way, in John Augustus Roebling’s imagination.
 I love the story of that bridge!
-In fact, I’ve got this book on my reading list for the upcoming season:
+In fact, I’m planning to read a great-looking book about the building of that bridge very soon.

 Back to my sad tale.